rust-lang/rfcs/text/0000-code-literals.md

         I can use special characters like "" and \ freely.

-            Indentation is preserved *relative* to the indentation level of the first line.
+            Indentation is preserved *relative* to the indentation level of the terminating triple backticks.

-    It is an error for a line to have "negative" indentation (ie. be indented less than the indentation of the opening backticks) unless the line is empty.
+    It is an error for a line to have "negative" indentation (ie. be indented less than the final triple backticks) unless the line is empty.
         ```;
 ```